 Meet the Newborn and Postpartum Support Advisory Board

 - Laura Hegarty-Moore, RN, MPH (Registered Nurses/Masters of Public Health) – Laura is an Infection Prevention Specialist and Public Health Nurse based in California.
 Laura is Certified in Infection Control and is a member of APIC, the Association for Professionals in Infection Control and Epidemiology.
 She worked on the frontlines of the COVID pandemic and is a mother of 2 boys.
+Laura’s infection control expertise directly informs the hygiene, public health safety, and vaccination standards that all Let Mommy Sleep caregivers are required to meet.

 - Tawanda Romo, M.A.Ed.
 (Master of Arts in Education) – Tawanda is the Postpartum Mood and Anxiety Disorder (PMAD) Coordinator and Community Educator at Dignity Health, St. Rose Dominican Hospital in Las Vegas, NV.
 Tawanda is also the Parent Outreach Coordinator at Nevada Maternal Child Health Organization (NVMCH.org) and has helped us compile meaningful, ongoing resources for expecting and new parents.

 - Jessica Simpson, IBCLC, M.S.,CCC – SLP (International Board Certified Lactation Consultant and Masters of Science and Certificate of Clinical Competence in Speech Language Pathology) – Jessica has been supporting new breastfeeding families in the hospital setting since 2018 and also provides visits in the home.
 Jess has also been a licensed and certified CCC-SLP since 1992, seeing infants exclusively for oral-motor and feeding disorders.
+Jessica’s dual background in lactation and infant oral-motor disorders means the breastfeeding and feeding modules address both the mechanics of nursing and the clinical complications; feeding difficulties, oral-motor delays, and latch issues that caregivers encounter in the field.

 - Cathy Ennis, RN – A Registered Nurse since 1985, Cathy’s clinical experience is in Labor and Delivery, Mother/Baby and NICU.
 Cathy is a new parent educator and a postpartum visiting nurse with us at Let Mommy Sleep.
 Cathy gives ongoing feedback from working with families in the field.
 Cathy’s role in postpartum early intervention and breastfeeding success bridges the 6 week healthcare gap that occurs between discharge and the first OB/GYN check-up.